andrealauria104/ngsRtools/README.md

 ```
 git clone https://github.com/andrealauria104/ngsRtools.git
 ```
-Create conda environment from .yml file with all dependencies:
+Create conda environment from .yml file with all R dependencies:
 ```
 cd ngsRtools
-conda env create -f data/environment.yml
+conda env create -f data/environment.yml -n r-environment
 ```
-Install the complete suite of packages:
+Activate r-environment and install the complete suite of packages:
 ```
+conda activate r-environment
 cd ngsRtools
 ./install.sh
 ```
+The suite will now be available activating the conda environment.
 ### Docker
 The suite can be used in a Docker container with all packages and scripts.
 Pull the image:
 ```